Tuition and Fees

 Resignations - Graduate assistants and tuition scholars who resign his/her positions during a term must notify the Graduate School immediately upon resignation and are responsible for a prorata portion of tuition and fees accrued during that term.

-Handbook for Graduate Assistants and Tuition Scholars – Additional guidelines and policies pertaining to graduate assistantships and tuition scholarships are available in the Graduate Assistant Handbook, which is available at: http://www.etsu.edu/gradstud/pdf/gatshandbook.pdf.
+Handbook for Graduate Assistants and Tuition Scholars - Additional guidelines and policies pertaining to graduate assistantships and tuition scholarships are available in the Graduate Assistant Handbook, which is available at https://www.etsu.edu/gradstud/documents/gatshandbook.pdf.

 Residence Hall Assistantships - Residence hall assistantships are available to students pursuing an advanced degree.
 Graduate students may serve as a Resident Director where they will supervise and be assisted by an undergraduate staff.
 Resident Directors are responsible for the overall management of a residence hall such as staffing, counseling, group advising, program development, and housing administration.